ray-project/ray/doc/source/serve/getting_started.md

 :language: python
 ```

 This script contains our `Summarizer` class converted to a deployment and our `Translator` class with some modifications.
 In this script, the `Summarizer` class contains the `__call__` method since requests are sent to it first.
 It also takes in the `Translator` as one of its constructor arguments, so it can forward summarized texts to the `Translator` deployment.
-The `__call__` method also contains some new code on lines 44 and 45:
+The `__call__` method also contains some new code:

 ```python
 translation_ref = await self.translator.translate.remote(summary)